fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Can you make a series using TypeScript and React?

 > What in your opinion is a mid level web development project?

 > Could we learn higher coding by using github?